Smithers, British Columbia: Transportation

+The community is served by Smithers Airport.
 Air Canada, Central Mountain Air, charter airlines, and helicopter companies, provide multiple daily flights.

 VIA Rail's Jasper-Prince Rupert makes a scheduled stop three times a week in each direction.

 When Greyhound cancelled this route in 2019, BC Bus North, became the replacement operator for a twice weekly service.

 Culture

 Smithers and the Bulkley Valley have often been described by non-residents as the somewhat culturally unique to the rest of Northern British Columbia.
 Many factors contribute to the composition of society in Smithers, including the arts, industry smoke stacks outside of town from mills and mining.

 Smithers has adopted an alpine theme, which is drawn from the geography of the area.
 A town bylaw requires businesses in the downtown area centred on Main Street to construct their buildings in an alpine style.
 A fibreglass statue of a man blowing an alpine horn, commonly referred to as The Alpenman or Alpine Al, is located at the entrance to the main street and has become the town symbol.
 Similarly, the Smithers chamber of commerce displays an Alpine Al costume at community events and in television advertisements for the town's businesses.

 Residents of Smithers are called Smithereens which remains a more popularly accepted demonym than the sometimes used 'Smitherite'.

 Smithereens have a particularly strong environmental ethic.
 In 2006, over 600 Smithereens took to the streets to voice their opposition to a proposed coalbed methane gas field near Telkwa, which they claimed would threaten local water quality, landscape integrity and wild salmon populations.

 Likewise a proposal by Thompson Creek Metals to develop a molybdenum mine to extract the Davidson deposit on Hudson Bay Mountain near the town was vigorously opposed over a period of years before TCM abandoned the project.

 Smithers and the Bulkley Valley are home to many musicians, including Juno-Award-winning Alexis Puentes.
 The biggest assembly of musical talent happens during the annual Mid-Summer Music Festival in late June.
 Over the years, the Mid-Summer Music Festival has seen some famous acts like Spirit of the West and the Barenaked Ladies and has drawn audiences and participants from all across North America.

 The Della Herman Theatre, named after a longtime resident and former school board official, is the primary venue for shows and performances, though several pubs and even open fields serve as secondary performance venues.
 Numerous organizations including the Bulkley Valley Community Arts Council operate to keep music and other artistic activities vibrant.